SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 ## 2. Send Intent (Send Quote)

-Let's start with where an intent gets born and see what is inside an intent.
+Let's start with where an intent gets born and see what parameters are inside an intent (current SYMM version 0.8, Intents could be completly customized to offer other products like Options, Expiring Swaps etc).
 In the following table, we describe each field of a intent that is provided by a user during their request for a intent.

 **Table 1: Structure of an Intent**